bright-sparks/kodeWeave/README.md

 **Note:** kodeWeave is being developed on the [Koding Network](http://koding.com/).

-Of course kodeWeave will free and open source, so you can always fork the project and have fun :)
+Of course kodeWeave is free and open source, so you can always fork the project and have fun :)

 ### Todos

- - Have Add/Remove Library's work in Teamwork
+ - Have new files work in Teamwork
- - Export your web app for native desktops using either [AppJS](http://appjs.com/) or [Electron](http://electron.atom.io/)
- - Incorporate Demos with editor
- - Export for the cloud
+ - Integrate HTMLLint